Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

+In practical terms this is the difference between a researcher using V-JEPA~\cite{bardes2023v} over I-JEPA~\cite{assran2023self} when the world is represented through video frames as a sliding window of short-term \textit{memory}.

+Short-term \textit{memory} within world model perception makes that perception more \textit{human}-like.
+Human perception at the mechanistic level in the human brain utilizes dual streams for spatial and temporal representations of the world~\cite{zachariou2014ventral}.
+The field of computer vision already emulates this human spatio-temporal perception by proposing dual stream architectures with one for spatial representations and a second for temporal representations implying short-term memory~\cite{simonyan2014two,ebrahimpour2019ventral}.
+World models use this approach now~\cite{zheng2024occworld,liang2026lidarcrafter,zhen2025tesseract,huang2026pointworld}.
+We see this spatio-temporal perception in use by OccWorld and LiDAR crafter which use LiDAR to create an evolving map used by downstream reasoning tasks~\cite{zheng2024occworld,liang2026lidarcrafter}, and in TesserAct utilizing optical flow as one of its multiple input modalities~\cite{zhen2025tesseract}, as is the case in PointWorld which uses 3D point flows to perceive temporal changes in the world~\cite{huang2026pointworld}.

+Long-term memory is also used by many of these works to create queryable maps of past world encodings saving compute at inference~\cite{mosaicmem,dang2026sparseworld}.
+Mosaicmem, a video diffusion world model, encodes 2d observations as 3d observations leveraging latent memories of previous time-steps' 2d observations to create patch-level and scene level encodings~\cite{mosaicmem}.
+SparseWorld's perception is similarly improved due to the presence of queryable memory~\cite{dang2026sparseworld}.

-There are many examples of World Model papers that have major contributions to improving \textbf{\textit{perception}} within machine cognition in Figure~\ref{fig:taxonomy} with more examples discussed in Sec.~\ref{sec:video_wm} to~\ref{sec:collab}.
-A key insight across recent works is that \textbf{\textit{perception}} is inherently multi-scale and multi-modal.
-For instance, augmenting Dreamer-style agents with traversable spatial latent representations enables improved sim-to-real transfer, highlighting the importance of jointly encoding spatial structure alongside temporal dynamics~\cite{burchi2025accurate}.
-Similarly, temporal hierarchy learning introduces multiple levels of abstraction in \textbf{\textit{perception}}, allowing agents to reason over both short-term transitions and long-horizon dependencies~\cite{gumbsch2023learning}.
-Both show the value of using more than a single mode of input encoding.
+Using memory to instill spatio-temporal characteristics also allows downstream tasks such as sim-to-real ``dreaming'' during training and hypothetical reasoning during inference, which will be discussed in Sec.~\ref{sec:worldgen}.
+This perspective aligns with prior work on traversable latent spaces~\cite{gumbsch2023learning,burchi2025accurate,wang2025genie,bruce2024genie,hansen2025hierarchical}, and suggests that long-context memory in world models is inherently tied to the capacity for spatio-temporal structured latent prediction.
+For instance, augmenting Dreamer-style~\cite{hafner2019dream} agents with traversable spatial latent representations enables improved sim-to-real transfer, highlighting the importance of jointly encoding spatial structure alongside temporal dynamics~\cite{burchi2025accurate}.
+Similarly, temporal hierarchy learning introduces multiple scales of abstraction in \textit{perception}, allowing agents to reason over both short-term transitions and long-horizon dependencies~\cite{gumbsch2023learning} again paralleling human-cognition with multiple layers and abstract thinking~\cite{craik1972levels,lecun2022path}.
+Hierarchical world models extend \textit{human}-like multi-layered thinking to control: Hansen et al.~\cite{hansen2025hierarchical} couple a high-level world model that reasons over abstract targets with a low-level model that produces motor commands.